kubernetes/enhancements/keps/sig-api-machinery/3962-mutating-admission-policies/README.md

 API](/keps/sig-api-machinery/3488-cel-admission-control/README.md) for
 validating admission policies.

-This enhancement proposes and approach where mutations are declared in CEL by combining CEL's object instantiation and Server Side Apply's merge algorithms.
+This enhancement proposes an approach where mutations are declared in CEL by combining CEL's object instantiation and Server Side Apply's merge algorithms.

 ## Motivation